History of the Slavic languages: Modern prosodic phenomena

 The modern Slavic languages differ greatly in the occurrence of the prosodic phenomena of phonemic vowel length, accent and tone, all of which existed in Common Slavic (CS), ranging from total preservation (Serbo-Croatian) to total loss (Polish).
 However, the surface occurrence of length, accent and/or tone in a given language does not necessarily correspond with the extent to which the corresponding CS phenomena can be reconstructed.
 For example, although all of the standard Serbo-Croatian literary forms have phonemic tone, they cannot be used to reconstruct Late CS tone; only some of the non-standard dialects (e.g. Chakavian) are useful in this regard.
 Similarly, although Macedonian has (marginal) phonemic accent, this does not continue the CS accent position.
 Contrariwise, although modern Polish lacks vowel length, some vowel quality differences (e.g. in nasal vowels) reflect former length differences.

 Phonemic tone is found only in western South Slavic languages — Serbo-Croatian and some Slovene dialects (including one of the two literary standards).
 Phonemic length is found in Serbo-Croatian, Slovene, Czech and Slovak.
-Phonemic accent is found in Serbo-Croatian, the East Slavic languages, Bulgarian, the northern Kashubian dialects, marginally in Slovene, and even more marginally in Macedonian.
+Phonemic accent is found in Serbo-Croatian, Slovene, the East Slavic languages, Bulgarian, the northern Kashubian dialects, marginally in Macedonian.

 In terms of which modern languages preserve which CS prosodic features, it is important to understand that length, tone and accent are intricately tied together.
 Middle CS did not have phonemic length, and Late CS length evolved largely from certain tonal and accentual changes.
 (In addition, some long vowels evolved from contraction of vowels across //j// or compensatory lengthening before a lost yer, especially in Czech and Slovak.)
 Hence length distinctions in some languages (e.g. Czech) may correspond to tonal distinctions in other languages (e.g. Serbo-Croatian).